Can The Kroger Co. (KR) Remain Competitive?

 KR’s Market Performance

-KR stocks went up by 2.48% for the week, with a monthly drop of -1.42% and a quarterly performance of -10.12%, while its annual performance rate touched 21.07%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.48% for The Kroger Co..
-The simple moving average for the period of the last 20 days is 1.30% for KR stocks with a simple moving average of -0.46% for the last 200 days.
+KR stocks went up by 1.73% for the week, with a monthly jump of 2.29% and a quarterly performance of -7.51%, while its annual performance rate touched 20.70%.
+The volatility ratio for the week stands at 1.96% while the volatility levels for the past 30 days are set at 2.34% for The Kroger Co..
+The simple moving average for the period of the last 20 days is 2.15% for KR stocks with a simple moving average of 0.30% for the last 200 days.

 Analysts’ Opinion of KR